VKorelsky/p2p-snake-raft/README.md

 CHECKPOINT 06/05:
-- missing initialization of the cluster
 - missing console.log everywhere to check if it can work ok
 - handle cluster membership changes (e.g a new follower joins etc)

+SIGNALER
-- update the peer count variable
+- Remove the circle id
+- Refactor to implement eventTarget

 Algo related
 - Optimize by sending batches of event instead of one event at a time